Zizaco/confide/README.md

 For example: `"zizaco/confide": "~3.2"` will avoid composer download version 4.0 but will be able to download bugfixes of version 3.2.

 ## Release Notes

+### Version 4.1.0
+* General Bugfixes.
+* Username is now an optional field.
+Use `--username` when generating the migrations and the controllers.

 ### Version 4.0.0 RC
 * General Bugfixes.